Steroids, Antivirals and Antibiotics

 Relevant to: Bell’s palsy, Ramsay Hunt syndrome.

 A steroid called Prednisolone is commonly used to treat patients with Bell’s palsy.
-This should be administered within 72 hours of the symptoms appearing and works by helping to reduce inflammation.
-There is no evidence at present to suggest that there is any benefit in taking steroids beyond the 72-hour time window.
-The sooner the steroids are started the better.
-People with Bell’s palsy are usually advised to take prednisolone tablets twice a day for 10 days.
+This should be commenced within 72 hours of the symptoms appearing (1) and works by helping to reduce inflammation around the facial nerve, reducing damage and hence severity of symptoms.
+There is limited evidence to suggest that there is any benefit in taking steroids beyond the 72-hour time window and certainly not beyond 7 days.
+The sooner steroids are started the more effective they are.

-It is important to remember that even treatment with steroids within 72 hours of onset of symptoms will not guarantee a full recovery in all cases.
-However this treatment will give you the best possible chance of making a full recovery and should be taken if prescribed by your GP.
+It is important to remember that starting steroids within 72 hours of onset of symptoms will not guarantee a full recovery.
+However, this treatment will give you the best possible chance of making a full recovery or minimising the degree of palsy and should be taken if prescribed by your clinician.

-Where a diagnosis of Ramsay Hunt syndrome is suspected, as well as antiviral drugs, steroids can be prescribed.
-The effectiveness of the use of steroids for treatment of Ramsay Hunt syndrome is not proven but unlikely to do harm and can potentially help with pain and recovery.
+Where a diagnosis of Ramsay Hunt syndrome, facial palsy caused by shingles, is suspected (classically facial palsy with pain and often a rash around the ear or mouth), steroids can be prescribed in addition to antivirals (see below).
+Evidence suggests ‘prompt combination treatment, within 72 hours, with high-dose oral corticosteroids, e.g. prednisolone, and antivirals are recommended in all patients’.
+(2) While the effectiveness of the use of steroids for treatment of Ramsay Hunt syndrome is not proven it is unlikely to do harm and can potentially help with pain and improve prognosis.

 Frequently asked: